claudiofahey/hsk-docs/common/functional-tests.rst

 The tests below should be performed to ensure a proper installation.
 Perform the tests in the order shown.

+You must create the Hadoop user *hduser1* before proceeding.

 HDFS
 ----